The Dawn Center Intensive Outpatient Program

 - Individual, group, and family counseling

-- If needed, medication prescribed specialty physician who is on site one day per week
+- If needed, medication can be prescribed by a specialty physician who is on site one day per week

 - Case management discharge planning